 The stable oxygen isotope time-series from the five caves (Fig. 1a) are shown in Fig. 5 with a Gaussian low-pass filter (~100 yr running mean).
-All age models are based on ages corrected for initial 230Th, where the initial 230Th/232Th ratio is assumed to be 1.5 in the works of Berstad et al. (1998), Lauritzen and Lundberg (1999), Linge et al. (2001, 2009), whereas Sundqvist et al. (2007, 2009) have assumed an initial 230Th/232Th ratio of 1.7.
+All age models are based on ages corrected for initial 230Th, where the initial 230Th/232Th ratio is assumed to be 1.5 in the works of Berstad et al. (1998), Lauritzen and Lundberg (1999), Linge et al. (2001, 2009), whereas Sundqvist et al. (2007a, 2009) have assumed an initial 230Th/232Th ratio of 1.7.
 All the records are originally interpreted to have a negative relationship between $\delta^{18}O_c$ and temperature, except K11 where Sundqvist discuss a shift from positive to negative.

-- 15 Records from Fauske (165-200 m a.s.l.) display $\delta^{18}O_c$ values between -6 and -7.5‰, records from Rana (180-350 m a.s.l.) display values between -6.5 and -8‰, whereas records from Jämtland and Lappland (540-700 m a.s.l.) plot between -8.5 and -10‰ (Fig. 5).
-This is in agreement with the altitudinal/geographical distribution of the caves. - Four records (L4, K1, SG92-4, Oks82) stopped growing before about 4500 years ago (Fig. 5).
+Records from Fauske (165-200 m a.s.l.) display $\delta^{18}O_c$ values between -6 and -7.5%, records from Rana (180-350 m a.s.l.) display values between -6.5 and -8%, whereas records from Jämtland and Lappland (540-700 m a.s.l.) plot between -8.5 and -10% (Fig. 5).
+This is in agreement with the altitudinal/geographical distribution of the caves.

+Four records (L4, K1, SG92-4, Oks82) stopped growing before about 4500 years ago (Fig. 5).
 The timing of both initiation and termination of growth may be arbitrary and related to changes in local conditions.
-However, observations of prolonged reduced growth rate (Oks82), formation of a corrosional drip-pit (SG92-4, Berstad, 1998), and abrupt termination of growth (K1, Sundqvist et al., 2007), suggest that a regional - change caused lesser robust "water seepage-calcite precipitation" systems to break down between 6000 and 5000 yr.
-An intensification of extreme weather events (riverfloods, snow avalanches, colluvial events) marks the mid- to late Holocene transition (A. Nesje, personal communication), suggesting that increased surface instability could have affected the cave percolation systems, e.g creating new percolation routes and locations for stalagmite deposition.
-This, or local conditions, may be responsible for three of the stalagmites, and the stalactites in Okshola, not forming until about 4000 yr ago (Fig. 5).
+However, observations of prolonged reduced growth rate (Oks82), formation of a corrosional drip-pit (SG92-4, Berstad, 1998), and abrupt termination of growth (K1, Sundqvist et al., 2007a), suggest that a regional change caused lesser robust "water seepagecalcite precipitation" systems to break down between 6000 and 5000 yr.
+An intensification of extreme weather events (riverfloods, snow avalanches, colluvial events) marks the mid- to late Holocene transition (Nesje, personal communication).
+Such intensification would have lead to increased surface instability and hence affected the cave percolation systems.
+For instance, new percolation routes and locations for stalagmite deposition could have been created, and pre-existing routes and locations could have experienced changes of variable degree, with a potentially strong impact on drip rates at individual drip sites.
+This, or local conditions, may have been responsible for three of the stalagmites, and the stalactites in Okshola, not forming until about 4000 years ago (Fig. 5).

-- From the filtered data, the greatest full-record amplitude (>1.2‰) is seen for the three Norwegian stalagmites (SG93, Oks82, FM3, Fig. 5) where growth began prior to 7000 yr ago, but is also high for the youngest one from Sweden (K11).
-Short-term amplitudes of 0.2-0.5‰ are common for all records, whereas events of amplitudes >0.7‰ are rare, but seen in SG93, Oks82, L4 and K11 (Fig. 5).
-Note that the appar- - ent low-amplitude nature of SG95 is due to each data point being an average of two measurements (parallel series, Linge et al., 2001).
+From the filtered data, the greatest full-record amplitude (>1.2‰) is seen for the three Norwegian stalagmites (SG93, Oks82, FM3, Fig. 5) where growth began prior to 7000 yr ago, but is also high for the youngest one from Sweden (K11).
+Short-term amplitudes of 0.2-0.5‰ are common for all records, whereas events of amplitudes >0.7% are rare, but seen in SG93, Oks82, L4 and K11 (Fig. 5).
+Note that the apparent low-amplitude nature of SG95 is due to each data point being an average of two measurements (parallel series, Linge et al., 2001).
 Without improved age control and data analysis, we cannot really discern between the large and small amplitude variations, e.g. whether the full record amplitude reflect isotopic composition of the source water or the surface, and whether the smaller amplitude fluctuations relates to cave temperature variations, or to the isotopic composition of the dripwater.

 Peaks and troughs correspond well for SG93 and SG92-4 between 8000 and 5000 yr (Fig. 5).
 Good correspondence is also seen for FM3 and Oks82 between 8000 and 5200 yr, despite their differences in absolute values.
-There is also a high degree of similarity between SG93, FM3 and K11 between 3200 and 500 yr, although the tim-20 ing of changes disagrees.
-The differences in amplitude for many of the apparently corresponding peaks and troughs in the $\delta^{18}O_c$ time-series make regional correlations uncertain, illustrating that age models should be improved and/or data should be normalised before correlating events.
+There is also an apparent high degree of similarity between SG93, FM3 and K11 between 3200 and 500 yr, although the timing of individual changes disagrees.
+The differences in amplitude for many of the corresponding peaks and troughs in the $\delta^{18}O_c$